Ultra-processed food

 Worth knowing:

-• Regulatory landscape.
-The 2025–2030 US Dietary Guidelines explicitly call to reduce highly processed refined carbohydrates.[22]
-The FDA has revoked authorisation of FD&C Red No. 3[23] and is developing front-of-package "Low/Med/High" labels for saturated fat, sodium, and added sugars.[24]
-The FDA and USDA have launched an open process to define UPF in regulation.[25]
+• Regulatory landscape — and the bodies that declined to act.
+The 2025–2030 US Dietary Guidelines call to reduce highly processed refined carbohydrates.[28]
+The FDA has revoked authorisation of FD&C Red No. 3[29] and is developing front-of-package "Low/Med/High" labels for saturated fat, sodium, and added sugars.[30]
+The FDA and USDA have launched an open process to define UPF in regulation.[31]
+But the most telling fact cuts the other way: the major evidence-based advisory bodies have so far declined to issue UPF-specific guidance.
+The US Dietary Guidelines Advisory Committee graded the obesity evidence only "limited" and dropped the NOVA-based "ultra-processed" label in favour of "highly processed," and the UK's SACN concluded it is unclear whether these foods are harmful because of processing or simply because most are high in calories, saturated fat, salt, and free sugars, deferring a fuller verdict pending further review.[32]

 • Phytochemical loss is part of the harm.
 A 2025 analysis of 1,946 food items confirmed minimally processed foods have substantially higher total antioxidant capacity than UPFs.
 Replacing whole foods with UPFs creates a chronic deficit in cytoprotective polyphenols.[33]